 - While the loaf is cooling, mix your glaze.
 Slowly add the milk to the icing sugar until you reach the consistency you want (personally I like it to be thin so that the glaze sinks through the loaf).

-- While the loaf is still warm, poke small holes throughout to allow the glaze to drizzle through (I use a piece of uncooked hard spaghetti for this, works well!).
-Pour the glaze over and once it’s set, enjoy the comforting charm of some warm quick bread.
+- While the loaf is still warm, poke small holes throughout to allow the glaze to drizzle through.
+Pour the glaze over and allow to set.

 Posted in Om Nom Nom | Tagged daring bakers february 2012 challenge, quick bread recipe, the daring kitchen | Leave a Comment »